 This method, when done with a bank or credit union, typically requires decent to good credit.

 Car title loans are the “payday loans” of the auto industry.
 Like with payday loans, title loans often don’t require a credit check and present consumers with astronomical interest rates and APRs.
-Also, just like with payday loans, consumers can quickly find themselves in a vicious cycle, where the only way to get out of one tile loan is to roll it into another.
+Also, just like with payday loans, consumers can quickly find themselves in a vicious cycle, where the only way to get out of one title loan is to roll it into another.
 But the biggest difference from payday loans is that there is collateral at stake—your car!

 Surprisingly, recent research from Vanderbilt shows that less than 10 percent of vehicles used in title loan programs are repossessed.
 This number is lower than many experts might have predicted, but it doesn’t mean that title loans are a good idea.
 Those who use this lending option can end up paying thousands more than the amount of the original loan.